Top

 This is intended to offer the opportunity of dialogue between the Institute and the global public on issues of conflict resolution, social justice and peace.

-Mitchell Institute students and staff will be joined by guest bloggers and world-leading researchers in writing blog posts on issues that speak to global challenges but which have a local reference and resonance in local and regional conflict zones.
+The Institute for Global Peace, Security and Justice students and staff will be joined by guest bloggers and world-leading researchers in writing blog posts on issues that speak to global challenges but which have a local reference and resonance in local and regional conflict zones.

 Ours is not another blog about Northern Irish politics.
 The Northern Ireland is only one of many local conflict zones to which we hope our blog posts are relevant.
 We encourage contributions from people living in and working on other conflict zones and we seek your engagement through comments and other support.